mattmaribojoc/learn-vue-tab/README.md

+# LearnVue Reusable Tabs Component Tutorial

-This is the starter code for the LearnVue Reusable Tabs Component Tutorial.
+This is the starter code for the learnvue.co Reusable Tabs Component Tutorial.

 To simplify this repo, we used a global install of the vue-cli.